axdrsh/worklog/README.md

 - start a timer for any task or skill
 - stop it when you're done
 - see how much time you’ve logged
-- stores all the data in local storage
+- stores all data in local storage
 - that’s it

 ## who it's for